Looking for a way to serve during church services? Check out the places Solomon needs your help on Sunday mornings and Wednesday nights!

 Acolytes are members of the assembly who have been entrusted with various tasks, including lighting and extinguishing the candles, helping with the offering plates, assisting in the distribution of Holy Communion, and other special duties on any given Sunday, Advent, or Lenten worship.
 These important people are usually Solomon’s Confirmation students, Grades 7 & 8.
 For more information on Solomon’s Confirmation program, click here.

 Have questions?
 Wish to sign up?
-Contact our Worship Life Committee!
+Contact us!